Worried about when to send your invites?

 Guests will need time to arrange things such as babysitters, hotel stay and transport so it is best to give them around 6/8 weeks to reply.
 Adding this time onto the already proposed 6 weeks means you will need to send your invitations around 14 weeks before your wedding.

 Again this in not a must and you know your guests better than anyone else.
 If you think they need longer then add time on.
 If you think they’re efficient then take time off.

-Don’t send them out too early, your guests may RSVP but then forget as they’ve been busy with other things.
+Don’t send invitations out too early, your guests may RSVP but then forget as they’ve been busy with other things.

-Don’t send them too late, your guests may not have time to make arrangements and will therefore have to decline the invite.
+Don’t send invitations out too late, your guests may not have time to make arrangements and will therefore have to decline the invite.

 Having just got over the craziness of Christmas I can honestly say avoid any time in December to send out important documents such as invitations.
 Especially if you require additional information such as menu choices.
 People just aren’t in the right frame of mind to worry about your wedding on top of their own Christmas and you’ll end up chasing them in the New Year to which you will likely get the reply “oh I forgot about that’ or “oh did I get an invitation”.
 Either send them a bit earlier or a bit later, you will need to decide on this based on your knowledge of your friends and family and how they will respond.

 Keep a spreadsheet of who you have sent a save the date/invitation to and update the spreadsheet as you receive the RSVPs back.
 It is important to keep a running total and to keep on top of who has confirmed their attendance, even if it is just verbally.
 With so much else going on you could easily forget if someone you work with or someone outside of your closest circle tells you in passing if they are coming or not.

 Make sure you keep track of whether guests inform you of special dietary requirements.
 You will need this information for your caterer or venue.
 You can keep track of this on the spreadsheet that you are collating RSVPs on.